7 Proven Health Benefits Of Custard Apple

 Custard apples have phytochemicals like tannins and flavonoids.7 Sound familiar?
 These healthy compounds are found in tea!

-Tannin or tannic acid is linked to reduced lipid levels and blood pressure.8 Meanwhile, flavonoids have a strong history with a low heart disease risk.9 So if you’d like to protect your heart, eat more custard apples.
+Tannin or tannic acid is linked to reduced lipid levels and blood pressure.8 Meanwhile, flavonoids have a strong history of lowering heart disease risk.9 So if you’d like to protect your heart, eat more custard apples.

 Eating custard apples during pregnancy is safe.
 Its high levels of antioxidants, phytochemicals, and vitamins will actually help your baby thrive.
 However, if you want to take a supplement or extract, check with your doctor first.
 These remedies are more potent than whole fruits.